mozilla/fjord/docs/es.rst

     $ ELASTICDIR/bin/elasticsearch

-That launches Elastic Search in the background.
+That launches ElasticSearch in the background.

 Configuring ElasticUtils